AlejandroGCorzo/AlejandroGCorzo/README.md

 </h1>

 <p>
-Hi there! 👋 My name is Alejandro Gabriel Corzo.
-I started my path in the Web Development world 1 year ago.
-Among other courses and workshops, I am a certified Full Stack Developer in HENRY bootcamp, adding +1200 hours of academic experience in programming with real, individual and group projects.
+As a Back End Developer at Techforb, I develop and maintain a Java Spring Boot API that enhances the platform's capabilities, ensuring smooth and secure transactions for a digital banking system.
+I apply SQL, Java, Java Spring Boot, and Microservices to create robust solutions that are both scalable and reliable.
+I have also worked as a Full Stack Developer at AVLA and a Java Software Developer at Globant, where I gained valuable experience in developing and maintaining web applications using different technologies, such as React, JavaScript, NodeJs, MongoDB, ExpressJs and NestJs.

-I love the idea of creating and providing solutions wherever they are needed.
-I seek to apply these passions in web development where I am convinced that I can extensively use my creativity and problem solving skills.
-I like to learn new things, have an organized routine and enjoy constant learning.
-I really enjoy working in a group and I am also very good individually.
+I am passionate about web development and dedicated to constantly improving and excelling in my craft.
+I thrive on seeking the most effective solutions and am committed to ongoing development, always striving to perform tasks to the best of my ability.
+I am enthusiastic about learning and enjoy working both independently and as part of a team.
+I love the idea of creating and providing solutions wherever they are needed, and I seek to apply these passions in web development where I can extensively use my creativity and problem-solving skills.

-Why me? 🙋‍♂️
-I am a curious person and always looking for the best way to accomplish tasks.
-I am willing to learn from others and to help those in need.
-According to this point of view, I believe that working in this way can achieve great results and better human relations.

 </p>

 ## ✨ Skills ✨